 Learn more about bush rat

 There are those species that are a bit more pestilent, though.
-They've evolved to live among humans and don't much care about constant peril exterminators pose.
+They've evolved to live among humans and don't much care about the constant peril exterminators pose.
 In Australia, the most prominent is the black rat.

 In the wild, they mostly survive seeds.
 However, rats are known to consume meat in urban environments.
 There have even been reports of rats trying to hunt cats, which is widely exaggerated - even if rats in cities are huge (and in Australia, they are mostly not), they don't have hunting instincts to go after anything.
 That being said, they are still predatory towards mice.

 - Rats are social creatures.
 They have a complex caste system where every member of the group knows their place.
 Their interactions with one another are interesting to observe.
 For example, they can "ask" each other for grooming or playing.
-Older rats teach pups how to playfully fight with one another.
+Older rats teach pups how to fight with one another playfully.
 These fights can go out of hand sometimes as rats are quick to fly into a frenzy.

 - Rats are nocturnal animals, so it's rare to see one during the day, though it's not unheard of.

 - If you think rabbits reproduce quickly, rats will blow you away.
-A single rat litter can of consist of up to 24 pups.
+A single rat litter can consist of up to 24 pups.
 Their pregnancy is just 28 days long.
 They need about 6 weeks to become sexually mature.

 - Rats have relatively poor vision.
 However, their senses of hearing and smell are very acute.